oils-for-unix/oils/doc/ref/chap-osh-assign.md

   string", while Bash is permissive.
 - When the LHS is an indexed or associative arrays, the original array is directly used for the modification target.
-If the assignemnt is performed through an assignment builtin and mismatching flag (i.e., `-A` and `-a` for BashArray and BashAssoc, respectively) is supplied, OSH discards the original array and creates a new empty BashArray (for flag `-a`) or BashAssoc (for flag `-A`), while Bash issues an error preserving the
+If the assignment is performed through an assignment builtin and mismatching flag (i.e., `-A` and `-a` for BashArray and BashAssoc, respectively) is supplied, OSH discards the original array and creates a new empty BashArray (for flag `-a`) or BashAssoc (for flag `-A`), while Bash issues an error preserving the